practicusai/docs/docs/technical-tutorial/extras/generative-ai/agentic-use-cases/growth-strategist/build.md

 import practicuscore as prt

 # Prepare payload
-slogans = ["Power Up Your Productivity!", "Nothing beats the classics.","Innovation in Every Click.","Your Tech, Your Edge.", "Be Bold.
-Be Better.",] payload = SentimentTestSloganRequest(slogans=slogans)
+slogans = [
+    "Power Up Your Productivity!",
+    "Nothing beats the classics.",
+    "Innovation in Every Click.",
+    "Your Tech, Your Edge.",
+    "Be Bold.
+Be Better.",
+]
+payload = SentimentTestSloganRequest(slogans=slogans)

 # Type check (optional)